TheRenegadeCoder/sample-programs-website/docs/projects/rot13/dart/index.md

   return coded.join();
 }

 ```

 {% endraw %}

-[Rot13](https://sampleprograms.io/projects/rot13) in [Dart](https://sampleprograms.io/languages/dart) was written by:
+Rot13 in [Dart](https://sampleprograms.io/languages/dart) was written by:

 - slashdoom

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 18 2019 09:04:37.
-The solution was first committed on Oct 18 2019 08:52:24.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution